GiteshWagh/new-website/content/posts/Python-Tutorials-3.md

 ```
 **We use logical operators in Python for giving more than two conditions in Python.
 Logical operators are also used while writing logic in Python that's why these operators are known as logical operators in Python.**
 *************
-# Python Identity Operators
+# Identity Operators
 ```
 Python Identity Operators
 is        Ex. x is y x=y=5
 is not    Ex. x is not y
 ```
-**Identity operators are used to comparing the object.
+**Identity operators are used to compare the object.
 We generally compare the value of variables with the use of an identity operator.
-Identity operator contain 'is' and 'is not'**
+Identity operators contain 'is' and 'is not'**
 ****************************
-# Python Arithmetic Operators
+# Arithmetic Operators
 ```
 Python Arithmetic Operators
 +   Add